mel-project/docs.melproject.org/README.md

 <figure><img src="https://lh4.googleusercontent.com/nFaHg6RtvtYZ1KY056l_SPLlzLVwpRsR8rXJ2-eCL8EdQf2oRO50ikgBEuit83N5aXWiln7UfTvjvVBxAo4Xx1aLKU2vJvXNC4FTf_9dwJjrBXtJ_brvgFP_vRhXWKUi-tty52nS1tneyXty8MCDn_3kXA=s2048" alt=""><figcaption><p>A “tech tree” of a Mel-powered world</p></figcaption></figure>

-In Mel's ecosystem, trustless light clients take Web3 superpowers out of the on-chain box, then decentralized secure protocols pass the superpowers to user-facing apps.
-Web3 is freed from the blockchain box, so much so that users and developers of the end applications **never even need to think about the blockchain**.&#x20;

-A great example of a member of this sort of protocol ecosystem is Earendil (<https://earendil.network>), a decentralized, strongly censorship-resistant communication protocol we are building into core communication system for the Mel ecosystem.

 ## Why do we need a new blockchain?

-But why do we need a new blockchain to implement off-chain Web3?
-Can't we build this world on an established blockchain like Ethereum?
+Why do we need a new blockchain to build out this vision?

-It turns out that ease of off-chain composability requires many design trade-offs in all the aspects of a blockchain, and features for on-chain ecosystems hamper both **exporting** and **producing** Web3 superpowers.
-As examples:

-**VM improvements**: These provide easy opcodes for cool stuff like ZK and make smart contracts happy by saving gas costs.
-However, the governance involved both breaks light client compatibility and threatens neutrality

-**Standard contract APIs**: Decoupling contract interface from implementation, these APIs power many on-chain ecosystems (ERC-20 DeFi etc).
-However, the disparate implementations complicate off-chain verification, and buggy/centralized contracts introduce systemic security risks.

-**"Moar TPS!!"**: This makes on-chain things fast and cheap, essentially making a bigger box for bigger contracts.
-However, light clients are way harder to run, and the much bigger nodes lead to centralization.

-Unfortunately, current blockchains, especially fancy new ones, double down on one or more features, trading away off-chain composability for an on-chain ecosystem.
-That's why we made a new L1 from scratch, optimizing every part of Mel for being the **decentralized security keystone** that enables an off-chain composable Web3.
+This is because Mel is a clean-slate design revolving around one key feature --- **trustless, powerful light clients**.

+This means that code running on apps outside the blockchain can _know what's going inside the blockchain_ without trusting RPC providers like Infura.
+We can finally take crypto superpowers out of the on-chain ecosystem and into the real world, where people, apps, and devices actually live --- without stuffing the real world onto the on-chain world!

+Mel will be used as a piece of _low-level internet infrastructure_, just like the Internet Protocol or DNS.
+Decentralized secure protocols then pass the superpowers to user-facing apps, and a great example is Earendil (<https://earendil.network>), a decentralized, uniquely censorship-resistant communication protocol we are building as the core communication system for the Mel ecosystem.

 ## An overview of the docs

 Throughout this website, you'll find

-* A wiki on key Mel concepts from our [TXO-based data model](concepts/data-model.md) to [Melnet](concepts/melnet-the-p2p-layer.md), our HTTP-based P2P layer
+- A wiki on key Mel concepts from our [TXO-based data model](concepts/data-model.md) to [Melnet](concepts/melnet-the-p2p-layer.md), our HTTP-based P2P layer
-* Guides on developer-oriented tasks like [building an off-chain composable protocol](developer-guides/gibbername/) and [minting MEL](developer-guides/melmint/getting-tokens/using-melminter.md)
+- Guides on developer-oriented tasks like [building an off-chain composable protocol](developer-guides/gibbername/) and [minting MEL](developer-guides/melmint/getting-tokens/using-melminter.md)
-* Resources like a [FAQ](resources/page-3.md) and [yellow paper](resources/yellow-paper.md)
+- Resources like a [FAQ](resources/page-3.md) and [yellow paper](resources/yellow-paper.md)